Campuses & Facilities

 The offices of Institutional Advancement and the NMC Foundation and two conference rooms are located here.

 This 54,700-square-foot building features state-of-the-art teaching laboratories for science courses such as chemistry, biology, physics, and geology; and for health courses such as dental and nursing.
 There are also six general-purpose classrooms and many “interactive spaces” for students in study rooms and hallways.
-The spacious lobby features the NMC Welcome Center and the building is connected to the Biederman Building at its southwest corner.
+The spacious lobby hosts occasional campus events and the building is connected to the Biederman Building at its southwest corner.
 It was built in 2001.

 The building was named for James J. Beckett, Chair Emeritus of the NMC Board of Trustees and longtime volunteer on behalf of the College.
 The building has six general-purpose classrooms, two multimedia classrooms, one computer lab and one distance learning classroom.
 It also has faculty offices, a conference room and several study areas.